farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 ### ModulrPaymentInitiationFlow

 This flow initiates a payment using the Modulr payment rail.
-It will construct and execute an `InitiateModulrPayment` action using the provided `Destination` to create a modulr specific `PaymentInitiationPayload` as required input.
+It will construct and execute an `InitiateModulrPayment` action using the provided `Destination` to create a Modulr-specific `PaymentInitiationPayload` as required input.

 #### Parameters